sara-sabr/ITStrategy/_posts/en/2020-05-20-Team-Topologies-Whitelisting-app.md

 ![Compare curves]({{ site.baseurl }}/assets/images/TTBlog-Figure3.PNG)
 _Figure 3_

 In the above model, the squads are managed by Product Owners (POs) while the chapters would be managed by managers.
-The person located in the top right could be out director, or we could say our Product Manager.
+The person located in the top left could be the director.
+In this case, they would play the role of the Product Manager.
 Once we merge the above model with the governmentized Team Topologies model, we could produce a more desirable model that looks something as follows

 ![Compare curves]({{ site.baseurl }}/assets/images/TTBlog-Figure4.PNG)
 _Figure 4_